 Here are a few things you should think about to learn if you have a valid legal claim for intentional conduct:

-If you’re unsure whether you have a valid legal claim, or other intentional torts that may apply, discuss your case with an experienced personal injury lawyer.
+If you’re unsure whether you have a valid legal claim or other intentional torts that may apply, discuss your case with an experienced personal injury lawyer.
 You may be entitled to recover full value from the outrageous defendant or defendants.

 Under tort law, several types of intentional torts exist (where a defendant acted intentionally.).
 There may be other acts or wrongful conduct the defendant intended to commit which may not fit the pre-existing categories.
 However, some courts may hear such an intentional tort case while the DA files the same facts as a criminal case.

 Let’s go over the most common intentional torts for which the plaintiff can seek damages in civil litigation.
-Assault and battery closely related and are very common intentional torts.
+Assault and battery are closely related and are very common intentional torts.

 A physical injury doesn’t have to arise to charge someone with assault or find them guilty criminally.
 Assault is a threat or an intention to cause harm that can cause an apprehension of unlawful violence in the victim.

 An individual needs to cause fear or apprehension in another person to constitute an assault; for example, if someone holds you at gunpoint, that’s an assault.
-An assault could be looked at as an attempted battery, which is also a civil wrong placing plaintiffs in a reasonable apprehension of being struck or touched without consent.
+An assault could be looked at as an attempted battery, which is also a civil wrong, placing plaintiffs in a reasonable apprehension of being struck or touched without consent.

 Battery, on the other hand, is actual physical violence or offensive touching perpetrated upon an individual, and it could involve hitting someone or making offensive contact.

-Under tort law, battery could also include medical procedures on an unconscious patient without their consent.
+Under tort law, the battery could also include medical procedures on an unconscious patient without their consent.
 While an assault is an apprehension of harmful or offensive contact, battery is an intentional act of harm that can lead to a wrongful death or a consequence like murder.

 The contact may be harmful or offensive, but it doesn’t need to cause injuries to establish an intentional tort case.
 If a person punches another individual, it will constitute battery even if the victim does not suffer physical injuries from the punch.

-The intention to cause the exact harm a person suffers is not a requirement for battery.
+The intention to cause the exact harm a person suffers is not a requirement for the battery.
 Suppose a person intends to punch an individual in the head to cause minor injuries and do so, but the person dies due to a fractured skull sustained in a previous accident.
 In that case, the defendant will be responsible for the person’s death, not the harm they intended to deliver.
 Punitive damages are often sought for these types of private citizen claims when someone intentionally touches a victim.
 This type of recklessness by the perpetrator may also be punished criminally by authorities depending on the circumstances.

 Defamation occurs when someone knowingly says a false statement about another person, which can cause damage or harm to that individual.
 However, if the statement made by the person is true, it can be a defense for the defendant to use.